-FACT SHEET

-Coastal Cliff Risk
+FACT SHEET Cliff Risk

-Coastal cliffs are dynamic and can collapse without warning.
-When visiting areas with coastal cliffs remember:
+Cliffs are dynamic and can collapse without warning.
+When visiting areas with cliffs remember:

-- Steer clear of cliffs and caves - Stay on established tracks at all times - Seek the signs and follow official guidance - Share the word and warn others of the risks.
+- Stay away from cliffs and caves

+- Stick to established tracks

+- See the signs and follow guidance

+- Share the word and warn others.